 Tara is a filmmaker who grew up in New England fascinated by local folktales and has been writing short stories since childhood.
 A former contributing writer for the live sketch-comedy show "TMI Hollywood" at The Second City, she wrote and produced her first short film, the comedic "Another Grace & Johnny Adventure: Zombie Island!" which went on to play the film festival circuit.
 This was followed by her award-winning sci-fi short "The Routine."
 Then came Tara's directorial debut with the critically acclaimed "Earworm," a horror/sci-fi short that went on to become an Official Selection of over 50 film festivals world-wide, winning ten awards (including Best Director,) and is now available on Amazon Prime.
 Subsequently she directed the 80s-themed music video "The Worst Thing" by The Skanx.
 Tara has also worked as a freelance writer and producer on a variety of projects for HBO, Travel Channel, Investigation Discovery, amongst others.
-She currently lives in Los Angeles with her husband and their viking-shaped cat, and is in post-production on her next film, a horror/comedy titled "Tea Time."
+She currently lives in Los Angeles with her husband and their two cats, and is in post-production on her next film, a horror/comedy titled "Tea Time."

 "Earworm stands solid as a film that reformulates the Horror genre."

 "Nicely acted with atmospheric lighting and sound design, you will squirm in your seat as Thomas probes

 the offending orifice in this slice of American body horror."

 "Tara Price has written and directed a solid little thriller that will intrigue you, may make you cringe,